-(Title of class) Indicate by check mark if the Registrant is a well-kno wn seasoned issuer, as defined in Ru ule 405 of the Securities Act.
-Yes □ No X Indicate by check mark if the Registrant is not require Act.
-Yes □ No ⊠ d to file reports pursuant to Section 13 or Section 15(d) of the Exc hange Indicate by check mark whether the Registrant (1) has the preceding 12 months and (2) has been subject to su Exchange A ct du ring Indicate by check mark if disclosure of delinquent file contained, to the best of Registrant's knowledge, in deform 10-K or any amendment to this Form 10-K. efinitive proxy or information staten s Indicate by check mark whether the Registrant is a lar "accelerated filer and large accelerated filer" in Rule Large accelerated filer □ filer or a non-accelerated filer.
-Non-accelerate on of Indicate by check mark whether the Registrant is a shi ell company (as defined in Rule 12h n-2 of the Exchange Act) Yes П No 1 $\overline{\mathbf{x}}$
+(Title of class)

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes o No x

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes o No x

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 months and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No o

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. o

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer o Accelerated filer x Non-accelerated filer o

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No x